Agricultural Science Major

 A hands-on approach to the wide world of agricultural science.

 A broad background in the science, management, business, philosophy, and practice of agriculture.
-Graduates thrive in every imaginable ag-related business, lead government agencies, teach aspiring ag professionals, or continue to grad school.
+Graduates thrive in every imaginable ag-related business, lead government agencies, teach aspiring ag professionals, or continue to graduate school.

-A broad agricultural education, with a laser focus.
+A broad education in agriculture, with a laser focus.

 Agriculture is a moving target.
 Demand for products and services, and the expertise needed to get it all done, changes daily.
 The Agricultural Science major provides a hands-on, science and business look at the full spectrum of agriculture, so you have an incredible range of knowledge to draw on.
 As trends shift, you’ll have the background to adjust.